freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 title: Functions
 ---
 ## Functions

-A function allows you to define a reusable block of code that can be executed many times within your program.

-Functions allow you to create more modular and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) solutions to complex problems.

 While Python already provides many built-in functions such as `print()` and `len()`, you can also define your own functions to use within your projects.

+Functions are blocks of code that can be reused simply by calling the function.
+This enables simple, elegant code reuse without explicitly re-writing sections of code.
+This makes code both more readable, makes for easier debugging, and limits typing errors.

+By using functions, it allows you to create more modular and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) solutions to complex problems.

-One of the great advantages of using functions in your code is that it reduces the overall number of lines of code in your project.
+One of the key advantages of using functions in your code is that it reduces the overall number of lines of code in your project, which allows you to define a reusable block of code that can be executed many times within your program.

 ### Syntax